typesense/typesense-website/docs-site/content/26.0/api/README.md

 #### Single node deployment

-1. Trigger a snapshot to [create a backup](cluster-operations.md#create-snapshot-for-backups) of your data.
+1. Trigger a snapshot to [create a backup](cluster-operations.md#create-snapshot-for-backups) of your data, for safety purposes.
 2. Stop Typesense server.
 3. Replace the binary via the tar package or via the DEB/RPM installer.
 4. Start Typesense server back again.